 Price: $349/$449 (with Kinect)

-As of July 2015, over 12 million gamers have bought into the Xbox One philosophy so far, a number that would be really quite impressive were it not for the PS4's frankly incredible record-breaking tally of 23 million units sold worldwide.
+Over 20 million gamers have bought into the Xbox One philosophy so far, a number that would be really quite impressive were it not for the PS4's frankly incredible record-breaking tally of 35 million units sold worldwide.

 Regardless of where you stand on PS4 vs Xbox One, it's important to understand that the Xbox One is not just a games machine; it's a clever and powerful media hub designed to sit at the center of your digital home.
-It offers a unified interface for your choice of cable services alongside music, movie and cable streaming options, Skype chats and more, and will integrate seamlessly with Windows 10 when it comes out of beta.
+It offers a unified interface for your choice of cable services alongside music, movie and cable streaming options, Skype chats and more, and integrates seamlessly with Windows 10.

-Over the last year, we've seen a slew of updates that have radically changed how the system works, almost all of which have been for the better.
+Over the last two years, we've seen a slew of updates that have radically changed how the system works, almost all of which have been for the better.

 But before we talk about where the system is going, let's reflect on where it came from.
 The Xbox One release date was November 22 2013 both here in the US and 12 other launch markets - Australia, Austria, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, New Zealand, Spain and the UK.